hus-mighty/RouteExport/readme.md

 As it does not generate level unlocks yet, there are still other minor changes to be made to the output file to make it fully usable.

+For more documentation about world maps, see: https://gamebanana.com/tuts/13719

 ![](https://github.com/hus-mighty/RouteExport/blob/main/routeexport.gif)

 ### Installation